 Cannabidiol or CBD is one of the most potent compounds extracted from hemp plants.
 Peer-reviewed studies show that CBD helps balance our body systems, including our minds.
-Three of the impacts that CBD offers is that it reduces stress, calms us, and works as an anti-inflammatory.
+Three of the health benefits that CBD may offer is that it reduces stress, calms us, and works as an anti-inflammatory.
 It does much more than this, and that is why it is one of the most significant new medicinal aids on the market today.
 But what does it feel like, and how will you know if it is working?
 Those questions, among many others, are often asked by consumers.
-Keep reading as we walk you through CBD and the experience.
+Keep reading as we walk you through the effects of CBD and the experience.

 What Does It Feel Like When You Use CBD?

 Part of the mystery and skepticism around CBD is due to the fact that everyone who uses it will have a different experience.
 If we have a headache and take an over-the-counter tablet, we expect the headache will go away for most of us; that is true, so the experience of taking the pill is the same.
 CBD works to help balance our body’s many systems.
 Because my body is different from your body, the experience of using CBD is also different.
 My body has different needs in comparison to your body.
 That makes the question, “What does CBD feel like” even harder to answer.
 In short, the experience of CBD varies and is more personal; however, there are some things you can look for when you use CBD.